11 Pros and Cons of a Cruise Vacation

 Since everyone on the ship is sharing that ship for the duration of the voyage, you have a great chance of making new friends.
 Whether it be the couple you’re sitting with for dinner, a family you click with by the pool, or a guest sitting near you at the bar, if you want to find friends on a cruise, you will almost always find them.

 The best part is that you’ll be able to see them again throughout the cruise and maybe even stay in contact with them afterward.
-I know people who have gone on future cruises with people they met in past ones.
+I know people who have gone on future cruises with people they met in the past ones.

 Onboard Experiences